Signed in as:

 I know I should get my affairs in order sooner than later, but it is so difficult to have these conversations.
 So how do I get started?

 Another way to increase your "Death literacy" is to review websites that frankly speak about the value of having these important conversations.
+You can also contact Daralynn to talk about end-of-life education and planning.

 What is a Representation Agreement?